 Greywood Arts is a welcoming place where meaningful personal and group experiences are constructed.
-We began as a multidisciplinary artist residency in 2017 and are passionate about creative process.
-We have grown to offer participatory educational and cultural events.
+We are passionate about creative process, connection and growth.
+What began as a multidisciplinary artist residency in 2017 has grown to offer participatory educational and cultural events.
+In 2018, Greywood Arts CLG, a not-for-profit structure, was created to manage community and educational programmes and events.
 By supporting the practices of professional artists, as well as developing opportunities for for self-expression and social engagement in a rural setting, Greywood Arts helps shape the cultural landscape of East Cork.

 What We Do: